ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 ## The Big Picture

 These activities are designed for people with zero to some programming experience and zero to some Bioinformatics experience.
-We want to give Bioinformatics freshmen some of the confidence, skills, and resources needed to apply to labs/internships and to give non-Bioinformaticians a handle on how the field works.
+We want to give Bioinformatics novices some of the confidence, skills, and resources needed to apply to labs/internships and to give non-Bioinformaticians a handle on how the field works.
 You guys are the trial group, since we have never approached UBIC classes this way.
 We ask for everyone to be patient and tell us when we are screwing up.
 Thanks!

 ## Getting a Computer Set Up

 Open up your laptops and go [here](https://www.awseducate.com/registration?refid=xr0Lxh7HpxP72qFKW8ygIpfSP6vTXyof).
-If you do not have an AWS account, please fill out that form with your UCSD account - it is free for you and I get free money.
+If you do not have an AWS account, please fill out that form with your UCSD account - it is free for you, and I get free money.
 Thanks!

 ## Task 1: Make Accounts